bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 }
 ```

-You can override a function from the parrent function.
+You can override a function from the parent function.

 ```solidity
 pragma solidity ^0.5.3;